Skip to content

 Decode an idol's Korean name

-The name itself, not the sentiment, is what stops most fans.
+We built the name transliteration in this tool, so we'll say it plainly: the name, not the sentiment, is what stops most fans.
 Get the name right and the rest follows.
 Start with these 5 most-searched idol names.

 Write your own idol's name